aderbalfarias/snippet/Random/TechnicalInterview.md

 #### [Chain of Responsibility](https://github.com/AderbalFarias/snippet/blob/master/Design%20Patterns/Behavioral%20Patterns/ChainOfResponsibility.linq)
 Chain of Responsibility is a **Behavioral Pattern** that simplifies object interconnections.
 Instead of senders and receivers maintaining references to all candidate receivers, each sender keeps a single reference to the head of the chain, and each receiver keeps a single reference to its immediate successor in the chain.<br>
 The derived classes know how to satisfy Client requests.
-If the "current" object is not available or sufficient, then it delegates to the base class, which delegates to the "next" object, and the circle of life continues.
+If the "current" object is not available or sufficient, then it delegates to the base ```class```, which delegates to the "next" object, and the circle of life continues.

 #### [Observer](https://github.com/AderbalFarias/snippet/blob/master/Design%20Patterns/Behavioral%20Patterns/Observer.linq)
 Observer is a **Behavioral Pattern** in which an object, called the subject, maintains a list of its dependents, called observers, and notifies them automatically of any state changes, usually by calling one of their methods.<br>